-The 16th-century reassembly of the pulpit of St. Bartolomeo was a victim of both the 20thcentury purism, with its idea of restoring an often only imagined Middle Ages, and of the erroneous historiographical tradition of the two pulpits, previously mentioned.
-For these reasons, we know it today only through some 19th century photographs.
-In 1976, the cantoria was in fact dismantled in an attempt to restore the original appearance of the work.
-The result of this operation, which is still visible today, is very unfortunate, both in the choice of the pieces and in the placement of the artefact.
-Following the most widely accepted critical hypothesis at the time, in fact, it was decided to exclude from the 'restoration' many of the original pieces, which were considered remains of another pulpit and which are now affixed to the wall of the nave.
+The 16th-century reassembly of the pulpit of St. Bartolomeo was a victim of both the 20thcentury purism, with its idea of restoring an often only imagined Middle Ages (Corio, 2021), and of the erroneous historiographical tradition of the two pulpits, previously mentioned.
+For these reasons, we know it today only through some 19th century photographs (Corio, 2021).
+In 1976, the cantoria was in fact dismantled in an attempt to restore the original appearance of the work (Gurrieri, 1999).
+The result of this operation, which is still visible today (Fig. 2), is very unfortunate, both in the choice of the pieces and in the placement of the artefact.
+Following the most widely accepted critical hypothesis at the time, in fact, it was decided to exclude from the 'restoration' many of the original pieces, which were considered remains of another pulpit and which are now affixed to the wall of the nave (Turi, 1961; Brunetti, 1966).
 Suffice it to say that only half of the figured reliefs remained in place.
-The pulpit, thus mutilated, was placed on the left side of the church, in a position that is not supported by archaeological evidence and that appears incongruous when compared to other contexts.
-The territory of north-western Tuscany is in fact very rich in this type of artefacts and the canonically position of the pulpits is always in the right aisle, contiguous to the structures of the presbytery closure, to which these micro-architectural objects were always connected, albeit with a certain variety of solutions.

-2 The presence of the lecterns and the persistence of the term 'pulpit' in modern sources lead us to believe that its original function was also preserved.
+&lt;sup>2 The presence of the lecterns and the persistence of the term 'pulpit' in modern sources lead us to believe that its original function was also preserved.

-3 The epigraph read as follows: "VENUSTATI ECCLESIAE CANTUIQ(UE) PROSPICIENS ORGANUM AC SUGGESTUM AUXIT, DECORAVIT, TRANSTULIT, / NUMER(UM) MODULATIONUM CALLENTISS(IMU)S, ALEX(ANDER) A RIPA MEDIOL(ANENSI)S ABB(A)S M.D.LXXXXI".
+&lt;sup>3 The epigraph read as follows: "VENUSTATI ECCLESIAE CANTUIQ(UE) PROSPICIENS ORGANUM AC SUGGESTUM AUXIT, DECORAVIT, TRANSTULIT, / NUMER(UM) MODULATIONUM CALLENTISS(IMU)S, ALEX(ANDER) A RIPA MEDIOL(ANENSI)S ABB(A)S M.D.LXXXXI".